vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/09/094/03_pari_yatkaviH.md

 +++
 This vs. does not contain a main cl., simply a subord. yád cl. in ab, extended by a participial expression in cd.
 The vs. can depend either on the previous vs. or the following one - or (though in my view less likely) the part. bhū́ṣan in c can be the predicate of the main cl.

-The cadence of pāda a is bad; Gr suggests reading subj. *bharāte, which would fix the problem, but as Oldenberg comments, this is “natürlich ganz unsicher” - esp.
+The cadence of pāda a is bad; Grassmann suggests reading subj. *bharāte, which would fix the problem, but as Oldenberg comments, this is “natürlich ganz unsicher” - esp.

 since both the opening and the break are likewise irregular (see Holland & van Nooten Rig Veda edition metrical comm. ad loc.).